 - Have proof of successful completion of the EEO for after-the-fact verification, either credits on your transcript or an entry on your co-curricular record

 When to apply

-Final assessments can only take place with final supporting documentation.
+Final assessments will only take place when all supporting documents are received.

 How to apply

 You can request an EEO Bursary through the normal In-Course Financial Aid process.

 Before you apply: you should pursue (and ideally confirm) any Faculty-based awards to help defray your costs before seeking need-based assistance from the Scholarships & Student Aid Office.